2020 Maine Question 1

 2020 Maine Question 1 was a people's veto referendum that sought to reject a new law which eliminated religious and philosophical exemptions from school vaccination requirements and for employees of nursery schools and health care facilities.
-The question appeared on the March 3, 2020 statewide ballot.

-The vote coincided with the Democratic and Republican presidential primaries for the U.S. presidential election in November 2020.
+The question appeared on the statewide ballot on March 3, 2020, coinciding with the Democratic and Republican presidential primaries for the 2020 U.S. presidential election.

-The veto effort was defeated 73%-27%.
+The veto effort was defeated 73%–27%.

 LD 798

-On April 23, 2019, The Maine House of Representatives voted 78-59 to pass LD 798, "An Act To Protect Maine Children and Students from Preventable Diseases by Repealing Certain Exemptions from the Laws Governing Immunization Requirements".
+On April 23, 2019, The Maine House of Representatives voted 78–59 to pass LD 798, "An Act To Protect Maine Children and Students from Preventable Diseases by Repealing Certain Exemptions from the Laws Governing Immunization Requirements".
 The bill was sponsored by Ryan Tipping (D-Orono).

-The Maine State Senate passed the bill 20-15 on May 2 but amended it to keep religious exemptions.
+The Maine State Senate passed the bill 20–15 on May 2, but amended it to keep religious exemptions.
 The House rejected the amendment on May 7 and sent the bill back to the Senate.

-On May 23, the Senate reversed course and passed the bill, without the religious exemption, by a vote of 19-16.
+On May 23, the Senate reversed course and passed the bill, without the religious exemption, by a vote of 19–16.
 On May 24, 2019, Maine governor Janet Mills signed the bill into law effective September 2021.
-Maine thus became the fourth state in the US to allow only medical exemptions for school immunization requirements.
+Maine thus became the fourth U.S. state to allow only medical exemptions for school immunization requirements.

 Petition effort

-Prior to the September 19, 2019 deadline, opponents of the new law submitted 95,071 signatures to Maine Secretary of State Matthew Dunlap.
+Prior to the deadline of September 19, 2019, opponents of the new law submitted 95,071 signatures to Maine Secretary of State Matthew Dunlap.
 Of those, 79,000 were deemed valid, surpassing the 63,067 required for the veto effort to be included on a statewide ballot.
 (In Maine, a number of valid signatures equalling 10% of the votes cast in the previous gubernatorial election are required for a people's veto to be accepted for inclusion on a statewide ballot.)